 Arkansas Social Security and Workers’ Comp Attorney

-Fayetteville workers’ comp. and Social Security attorney Ken Kieklak works out of Fayetteville, Arkansas to help injured Arkansans.
+Fayetteville AR workers’ comp lawyer Ken Kieklak works to help injured Arkansans.
 Whether you were injured at work or outside of work, or are suffering from a disabling condition, talk to an attorney today.
 You may qualify for benefits from the state or federal government – or both.
-For a free consultation on your case, call (479) 439-1843 today for a free consultation on your applications.
+For a free consultation on your case, call (479) 316-0438 today for a free consultation on your applications.